Construction Accident Attorney in San Antonio

 What Will an Experienced Construction Accident Attorney Do for My Case?

 While many people think that work injuries will be straightforward, that is not always the case.
 Securing coverage through workers’ compensation should be an easy process, but there are times when an injured worker’s claim is denied or when the facts of the case are disputed by the employer or insurance carrier.
-Your San Antonio work injury lawyer will help ensure you are treated fairly and receive the compensation you deserve.
+Your work injury lawyer will help ensure you are treated fairly and receive the compensation you deserve.

 In some cases, as we will discuss below, it may be necessary to file a personal injury lawsuit against the at-fault party in order to recover the compensation you deserve.
-A San Antonio work injury lawyer with experience in workplace accident claims is best suited to help you with this.
+A San Antonio construction site injury lawyer with experience in workplace accident claims is best suited to help you with this.

-Common Causes of Work Related Injuries
+Common Causes of Work-Related Injuries

-The United States Bureau of Labor Statistics reported workplace injuries affect 1 of every 20 full-time employees or about 5 cases per every 100 full-time employees.
+The United States Bureau of Labor Statistics reported workplace injuries affect 1 in every 20 full-time employees or about 5 cases per every 100 full-time employees.
 The highest rates of injuries occur in the goods-producing industries with an average rate of almost 7 cases per 100 full-time employees.
-The highest number of cases occurs in certain types of manufacturing for construction goods and in warehousing of heavy consumer goods, such as bottled water and soft drinks.
-The lowest rate of workplace accidents is in the financial and insurance component of the service industry, with only about 1 accident per 100 full time employees.
+The highest number of cases occurs in certain types of manufacturing for construction goods and warehousing of heavy consumer goods, such as bottled water and soft drinks.
+The lowest rate of workplace accidents is in the financial and insurance component of the service industry, with only about 1 accident per 100 full-time employees.

-Serious Injuries of Work-Related Accidents
+Serious Injuries from Work-Related Accidents

 In 2003, the Bureau of Labor Statistics reported that 2.3 million work-related accidents caused serious injuries.
 A serious injury is one that requires time away from work.
-Serious injuries could include an injury that requires the employee to be completely off work, or require a job transfer or a change in work requirements.
-The more serious injuries where employees are completely off of work include traumatic brain injury, paralysis, burns, amputations or other injuries requiring surgical care.
+Serious injuries could include an injury that requires the employee to be completely off work or require a job transfer or a change in work requirements.
+The more serious injuries where employees are completely off of work include traumatic brain injury, paralysis, burns, amputations, or other injuries requiring surgical care.
 Serious injuries are common in accidents at construction sites and oil field accidents.
 Such work environments are common in Texas.

 If a person is injured in a work-related accident, then that person and his or her family may be entitled to compensation from certain individuals or companies for causing the accident.
-Many work-related accidents are subject to Workman’s Compensation insurance policies, arbitration agreements and other obstacles to recovery.
+Many work-related accidents are subject to Workman’s Compensation insurance policies, arbitration agreements, and other obstacles to recovery.
 Your workplace injury lawyer needs to carefully evaluate these work-related claims to ensure your legal rights are protected.

 Determining if there is Worker’s Compensation Coverage, whether the injury or death was caused by a third party’s negligence, whether a general or sub-contractor is responsible – not knowing these answers and protecting your rights can cost you and your loved ones.

-Common Workplace Accidents and Injuries in Texas
+Common Workplace Accidents & Injuries in Texas

 In Texas, welding accidents, burn injuries, scaffolding accidents, work-related falls, heavy equipment injury, fires and explosions, trucking accidents and serious automobile accidents are all common types of construction industry-related accidents.
 If proper precautions are not taken to ensure against unsafe conditions, injuries can occur.

 To protect construction workers from unsafe work environments, OSHA (Occupational Safety and Health Administration) has strict guidelines to protect workers.
-These guidelines include:

 - Proper railings on large equipment